-Whether a skin lesion can be assessed by SkinVision depends on whether the skin lesion can be accurately photographed with the automatic camera software of SkinVision.
+Whether the risk assessment can be performed on a skin spot depends on whether the skin spot can be accurately photographed with the camera software of SkinVision.
 In some cases, this is not possible.
+For example:

-1. When there is something covering the lesion or skin spot, obstructing the view of the camera.
+1. When there is something covering the skin spot, obstructing the view of the camera.

 Example: Hair, a tattoo, blood or other fluids are covering the lesion.

-2. When the lesion is close to or on a skin fold.
+2. When the skin spot is close to or on a skin fold.

 Example: When the lesion is close to an ear, a belly button, or on a lip.
-This might cause our image recognition software to be unable to make a distinction between the lesion and the skin fold.
+This might cause our image recognition software to be unable to make a distinction between the skin spot and the skin fold.

-3. When there is not enough contrast between the skin lesion and the skin of the user.
+3. When there is not enough contrast between the skin spot and the surrounding skin.

-Example: A light colored skin lesion on light skin, or a dark colored skin lesion on dark skin.
+Example: A light colored skin spot on light skin, or a dark colored skin spot on dark skin.

 4. Multiple skin spots close together